Is SEO dead?

-With the reliance on AI and machine learning, search engine algorithms are changing at a faster rate than ever before.
+With the reliance on AI (artificial intelligence) and machine learning, search engine algorithms are changing at a faster rate than ever before.

 Each change requires you to adapt so you can overcome each update.
 Most people can’t be bothered to keep up with each algorithm update and make the appropriate changes to their website.

 If you stay up to date with the latest Google changes and adapt, you have the chance to continually improve your SEO while your competitors drop away.